 It typically takes 3 to 6 months for the implant to fully fuse with the jawbone.
 We will attach the final restoration to the dental implant for a permanent restoration.

 Dental implants are an exciting option for patients with missing teeth.
-They offer key benefits for your overall and long term oral health:
+They offer key benefits for your overall and long term oral health, including the following:

 When a single tooth is missing, a dental implant is often the best choice for restoring your smile with the most natural function and aesthetics, without having to compromise other existing teeth.
 A dental implant replaces the root structure as well as the lost tooth, helping maintain the integrity and the shape of your jaw through reduced bone loss.

-An implant secured dental bridge gives you back a smile that feels natural, allows for normal speech and a healthy diet, and does not require the use of adhesives.
+If you are missing several consecutive teeth, an implant-secured dental bridge or partial denture can offer stable, comfortable results.
+This type of dental prosthetic will also provide the oral health benefits that a single implant can provide.
+An implant-secured dental bridge gives you back a smile that feels natural, allows for normal speech and a healthy diet, and does not require the use of adhesives.

 Yes, dental implants are the only tooth replacement solution that will halt bone loss in the jaw.
 The implant posts will act as the missing teeth roots in addition to supporting a new dental restoration.
 This will provide enough stimulation to prevent bone resorption.